XLII, No. 7

 Special Guests: Dr. David Starrett and Dr. Cheryl McAllister

-Dr. Starrett indicated that he and Dr. McAllister scheduled a meeting with the Faculty Senate to discuss the University Studies Program internal review.
+Dr. Starrett indicated that he and Dr. McAllister scheduled a meeting with the Faculty Senate to discuss the General Education Program internal review.
 He indicated that Dr. Cheryl McAllister is chairing the review.
 Dr. McAllister indicated that she came to Faculty Senate to seek input and to take a look at the specifics of the review.
 Dr. McAllister distributed a document that gave an overview, outcome, and timeline of the review.
 There are three subcommittees involved in the review.
-One subcommittee is reviewing the archives of the University Studies Program and the previous review, the second subcommittee is doing qualitative research, and the third subcommittee is identifying special concerns relating to UI-courses.
-Dr. Starrett indicated that the review is to make sure that the University Studies Program continues to meet its vision and objectives.
+One subcommittee is reviewing the archives of the General Education Program and the previous review, the second subcommittee is doing qualitative research, and the third subcommittee is identifying special concerns relating to UI-courses.
+Dr. Starrett indicated that the review is to make sure that the General Education Program continues to meet its vision and objectives.
 Senator Cobb asked to see a copy of the survey that is due to be distributed for the review.
 Dr. McAllister indicated that the survey is still under construction.
 She indicated that there is little time for input and revisions to the survey.
 The Review Council wants to be sure the survey is submitted by the end of October.
 There are three Senators on the Review Council, Senator Dillivan, Senator Sautter, and Senator _______.
 Dr. McAllister indicated that the Senate could refer their questions and concerns through their Senate members.
 Senator Cobb recommended Senator Kim Dillivan to be their “focal point” to take recommendations back to the Review Council.
 Senator Dillivan agreed to the task.

 Senator Zlokovich made a motion to approve a resolution regarding SB389 (Addendum A).
 The motion was seconded by Senator Cobb.
 The resolution was displayed on an overhead projector for edits and revisions.
 The edited resolution passed unanimously.